WuCandice/Marketing-Campaign-Analysis/README.md

 <img width="1000" alt="Screenshot 2024-01-07 at 16 20 31" src="https://github.com/WuCandice/Marketing-Campaign-Analysis/assets/127648422/2fd09463-326f-44cd-950c-ec82479a27b4"></p>
 Additionally, I used SQL to find that the average number of transactions per customer per period is 5 times, and the average number of days since the last purchase is 43 days

+## Recommendations
+1. The highest points of sales, website traffic, and keyword searches were observed during the New Year's, Valentine’s Day, summer, and holiday seasons, suggesting that there is potential to optimize marketing strategies to enhance sales.</P>
+2. Allocate a larger budget to the highly effective search and social campaigns, while also incorporating display advertising to enhance awareness and acquire new users. </P>
+3. Based on historical data, our focus should be on women aged 35-39 who reside in New York.
+To improve customer retention, we should implement the following marketing strategies:</P>
+A.Utilize email campaigns that offer incentives to encourage customers to return.
+By sending targeted emails with personalized incentives, we can entice customers who have not made a purchase within 43 days to engage with our brand again.</P>
+B.Set up behavioral display campaigns specifically targeting customers who haven't made a purchase in the last 43 days.
+By displaying relevant ads to these customers based on their browsing behavior, we can increase the chances of re-engagement and improve our retention rate.</P>